lucacri/PhpSimpleRefactor/README.md

 Configuration
 =======
-Edit the file PhpRefactor.sublime-settings (Preferences > Package Settings > PhpRefactor > Settings – User) with the correct php_path and refactor_path.
+Edit the file PHPSimpleRefactor.sublime-settings (Preferences > Package Settings > PHPSimpleRefactor > Settings – User) with the correct php_path and refactor_path.

 Usage
 =====
-In a PHP file, select the lines that you'd like to extract to a new method, and use the shortcut ctrl+alt+r (or right click on the text and select "PHPRefactor: extract method").
+In a PHP file, select the lines that you'd like to extract to a new method, and use the shortcut ctrl+alt+r (or right click on the text and select "PHPSimpleRefactor: extract method").
 The plugin will ask you for the method name to use, save the current view and apply the patch.

 License